No One Is Infrastructure

 Mary Cassatt, The Child's Bath, 1893.
 Art Institute of Chicago.

-The first is by getting so focused on what should not have been created that we stop helping those who are.
+The first misuse is getting so focused on the unsettled character of beginnings that we stop helping those who are here.

 A politics of non-imposition cannot stop at refusal.
 Existing children need care, parents need support, animals need protection, workers need solidarity, and vulnerable people need more than an abstract argument about how vulnerability should not have been created.
+Dependence is not degradation, and disability is not evidence that a life is a mistake.
+The non-settlement point does not rank possible children by health, capacity, disability, usefulness, or predicted ease; whoever exists is someone whose access, care, pleasure, attachment, agency, and flourishing matter for their own sake.

-This is why reproductive justice has to be a guardrail for any antinatalist politics.
-Bodily autonomy is non-negotiable; no philosophical argument against birth can override it.
+Feminism is essential here because reproduction and care are never merely private.
+Pregnancy, childbirth, childcare, domestic labour, eldercare, and emotional maintenance are shaped by gender, race, class, medicine, family, and economy.
+When reproductive capacity or care labour is assigned as duty, a person’s vulnerability is made useful to someone else’s order.
+That is why reproductive justice has to be a guardrail for any antinatalist politics: no moral claim about how a life begins gives any person, movement, or state authority over another person’s reproductive body.
 A liberatory antinatalism must oppose forced birth and forced non-birth with equal seriousness.
 It cannot become eugenics or population management.
-It cannot become contempt for parents, children, pregnancy, or dependence.
+It cannot become contempt for parents, children, pregnancy, disability, or dependence.
 It cannot hand the state another reason to inspect reproductive bodies.

+Coercion is not the only available form of recruitment.
+A moral community committed to this diagnosis must refuse the soft pressures it can readily produce: shame, intrusive demands for justification, ostracism, unequal counselling, selective discouragement disguised as concern.
+An antinatalism that operates by stigma reproduces the structure it opposes; it makes reproductive subjects available to its project.
 The point is not that no one may choose parenthood because an ideology has forbidden it.
 That would be domination wearing antinatalist clothing.
 The point is that no one should be commanded to reproduce, pressured to reproduce, prevented from reproducing, or made reproductively useful to someone else’s project.

 No victims for the cause